jamessynge/TinyAlpacaServer/extras/host/ethernet5500/README.md

     Socket n Status Register (i.e. which protocol)

-Should introduce scoped enumerations with underlying type uint8_t, instead of using the approach in Ethernet3, where there are classes for each of these collections of values.
+Should introduce scoped enumerations with underlying type uint8_t, instead of using the approach in Ethernet5500 (inherited from Ethernet3), where there are classes for each of these collections of values.

 ## TODO